 For more details and download go to the official site.

-Download iSilo from here – the official app is a one month trial version but you can easily find a cracked one by searching Google.
-There is a huge collection of free supported eBooks at Memoware for download.
+Download iSilo from here according to your mobile OS.
+The official app is a one month trial version but you can easily find a cracked one also (we have added it in the zip file!).
+Besides there is a huge collection of free iSilo supported eBooks at Memoware for download.

-6. QReader – QReader is another free eBook reader app for Symbian, originally developed for S60 3rd ed., but works well in 5th ed. and Symbian^3 phones (Nokia N8) also.
+Q Reader is a free eBook reader app for Symbian, originally developed for S60 3rd ed., but works well in 5th ed. and Symbian^3 phones (Nokia N8) also.
 I have not personally tested QReader but it is claimed to support .txt, Palm DOC (.prc and .pdb), TCR, FB2 and UMD format ebook files.
 Other features include screen rotation (90, 180 and 270 degrees), TTF scalable fonts support, auto-scrolling, search, adjustable colors, adjustable document locations, Bluetooth/IR/E-mail send option for text files etc.

 The major difference between Wattpad and other eBook reader apps being that Wattpad is “social and interactive” i.e. in addition of being a platform for reading, Wattpad is a viral community where readers connect with authors, share stories they like with other readers and friends on Twitter, Facebook, Tumblr etc. There are thousands of books available at the official wattpad site to download and read.
 You can either read books online or download them for offline reading.
 Symbian version of wattpad is a small J2ME (jar format) app but runs fine on Nokia N8.

 Albite Reader is another very good free mobile e-book reader app supporting free EPUB, txt and (x)html format books.
 It is a J2ME app (MIDlet) thus compatible with many different types of mobiles including Symbian^3.
 There are several versions of Albite Reader available, according to various devices (like Albite Reader HD for Symbian^3 phones etc).
 Despite being a small MIDlet app (jar format), Albite reader works perfectly fine, in fact very well in my Nokia N8.
-Besides e-book reader app there is a large collection of free, downloadable, EPUB e-books (on all popular subjects and genres) available at the official site (Albite Books).
+Besides there is a large collection of free, downloadable, EPUB e-books (on all popular subjects and genres) available at their official site.
 You can download Albite Reader from here.

-11. FBReader – The last but not the least important, FB Reader is also a free eBook reader app (primarily popular among Android users) which supports DRM free ePub and FB2 format ebooks.
+FB Reader is a free eBook reader app primarily developed for Android.
+It supports DRM free ePub and FB2 format ebooks.
 A beta version of FB Reader for Symbian and MeeGo-Harmattan (N9) is available at the official site.
-A list of websites having compatible books is also given at the site.
+A list of websites having compatible books is also there at the site.

-12. Ionic reader – Iconic reader is a relatively new entry into the e-book reader arena.
+Iconic reader is a relatively new entry into the e-book reader arena.
 It is a very good ePub reader for Symbian^3.
-Please refer to this detailed post to know more about Ionic E-Book Reader.
+Please refer to this post to know more about Ionic Reader.

 Originally developed in Chinese, it’s a relatively new entry in the Symbian e-book reader scene.
 Bubue books reader supports ePub (DRM-free), txt and umd e-book formats.
 Interface is simple with just a big “+” button at the home screen (to add books to the shelf).
 Swipe (left/right) gesture is supported to to browse through pages.
 Book opening and page-turning effects are quite similar to the physical paper books.
 Overall a simple, light-weight (<300Kb), “no-frill” e-book reader (with a funny name!).
-You can download Bubue books reader from Nokia Ovi Store or m.bubue.com (Chinese).
-Available for Symbian S60v3, S60v5 and S^3/Belle phones.
+It is compatible with all Symbian S60v3, S60v5 and S^3/Belle phones.

-It is a new Qt based eBook reader app having smooth UI and powerful features – supports FB2, FB2 (ZIP) and EPUB (DRM free) ebooks, full touch support, bookmarks/annotations, full screen mode, portrait/landscape mode, dark or daylight mode etc. Download from Nokia Store or here.
+It is a new Qt based eBook reader app having smooth UI and powerful features – supports FB2, FB2 (ZIP) and EPUB (DRM free) ebooks, full touch support, bookmarks/annotations, full screen mode, portrait/landscape mode, dark or daylight mode etc. Download from here.

-15. Tramontana Reader – it’s a basic EPUB reader for Symbian which needs further polishing and development (buggy and lackluster performance) but still worth a try.
-It supports free non-DRM protected files.
-Download from Nokia Store or here.
+Weird name aside Tramontana Reader is a basic EPUB reader for Symbian which needs further polishing and development (buggy and lackluster performance) but still worth a try.
+It supports free non-DRM protected files only.
+Download from here.

-Update – I have managed to get the good old Mobipocket Reader (almost) working in Symbian Belle, you can get it from here.
+Update – I have managed to get the good old Mobipocket Reader (partially) working in Symbian Belle, you can get it from here.